pschachte/wybe/WYBE.md

 read(?value:int)
 ```

-## <a name="code layout"></a>Code layout
+## <a name="code-layout"></a>Code layout

-In general, declarations in a module and statements in procedure body must be
+In general, declarations in a module and statements in a procedure body must be
 separated by semicolon (`;`)
 characters.
 However, as a convenience, and to improve the appearance of the
-code, the semicolons can be omitted when statements are on separate lines.
-It
+code, the semicolons can be omitted when declarations or statements are on
-is generally recommended to lay your code out this way.
+separate lines.
+It is generally recommended to lay your code out this way.

 The Wybe compiler tries to distinguish line breaks that appear in the middle of
 a statement from ones that separate statements by considering adjacent